I am curious about something that was brought up in the WT study today on sin

 (Heb.
 13:17) Since we are all imperfect we all sin many times, falling short of

 Jehovah's righteous standards.
-The apostle John realistically says, "If we make
+That is why the apostle John says, "If we make

 the statement: 'We have no sin,' we are misleading ourselves and the truth is